Charge Transfer and $dd$ excitations in AgF$_{2}$: Results

-The real part of the optical conductivity, $\sigma_1$, for selected temperatures is shown in Figure~\ref{fig:sig1}.
-The spectra can be divided into several regimes and their equivalent excitations: far-IR phonons (seen as shaded gray sharp peaks), mid-IR absorption (above 0.1 eV), and near-IR to ultraviolet (UV) absorption.
+The real part of the optical conductivity, $\sigma_1$, of the AgF$_2$ sample for selected temperatures is shown in Figure~\ref{fig:sig1}.
+The spectra can be divided into several regimes and their equivalent excitations: far-IR phonons (seen as red sharp peaks), mid-IR absorption (above 0.1 eV), and near-IR to ultraviolet (UV) absorption.
 The former two low-energy excitations will be discussed in a separate publication.
-The high energy spectrum (Fig.~\ref{fig:sig1}) can be decomposed into 3 major excitations.
-The strongest one is the high energy absorption centered at about 3.4~eV with an onset at approximately 1.75~eV.
+The high-energy spectrum (Fig.~\ref{fig:sig1}) can be decomposed into 3 major excitations.
+The strongest one is the high-energy absorption centered at about 3.4~eV with an onset at approximately 1.75~eV.
 This absorption can be associated with a strong interband transition, which sits at energies close to our experimental data range limit.
-Similar behavior of a high energy absorption was well studied, in particular in the parent compound La$_2$CuO$_4$~\cite{Uchida1991,Falck1992}.
-In the latter case, a strong peak can be seen in the real part of the optical conductivity at about 2.2~eV with a broad tail down to 1.25~eV~\cite{Uchida1991,Thomas1992,Falck1992} as we demonstrate in Fig.~\ref{fig:sig1}.

-The strong peak at 2.2~eV in La$_2$CuO$_4$ is associated with the charge transfer transition between the O $p$ band and Cu $d$ band and was measured in various parent compounds of the cuprates family~\cite{Cooper1990,Thomas1992}.
-Taking into account the resemblance of the experimental data between AgF$_2$ and La$_2$CuO$_4$ with the following supporting results of the theoretical analysis, we associate the strong high energy absorption in our data to the charge transfer excitation between the F $p$ band to the Ag $d$ band.